Festivals and Events

 Knutsford can boast of hosting a large array of festivals and events throughout the year.
 The Knutsford ‘Royal’ May Day, Knutsford Beer Festival, Knutsford Promenades, and Knutsford Music Festival to name but a few.
-The RHS Flower Show held at Tatton Park, Knutsford, The Royal Cheshire Show and the Cheshire Game and Country Show, both held at the Cheshire County Showground at Tabley.
+The RHS Flower Show is held annually in Tatton Park, Knutsford and the Royal Cheshire Show and the Cheshire Game and Country Show are both held at the Cheshire County Showground at Tabley.

 At the end of May we have the popular Street Fair hosted by the Knutsford Lions and in early December, the Christmas Lights ‘Switch On’, together with the ever popular, Christmas Markets which always attract many thousands of visitors into the town.